foreverphoenix/the-phoenix-flavour/content/skyrim-se/sss/builds/khajiit-deathknight.md

 *Your Conjuration spells cost 20% less.
 You can reanimate two additional zombies, but when you do not control at least one reanimated zombie, your Armor Rating is reduced by 300 and your Magic Resistance is reduced by 50%.*

-Mannimarco is a obvious choice for necromancers.
+Mannimarco is an obvious choice for necromancers.
 The downside is barely a hurdle as you'll be able to find a corpse nearly anywhere if not make one quickly enough.
 Just take care not to encounter any dragons unaccompanied.

 #### Molag Bal